-(Source) Prepared by the CPAAOB based on partner's declarations collected in PY2021 the CPAAOB inspections and collection of reports
+(Source) Prepared by the CPAAOB based on partner's declarations collected through the CPAAOB inspections and collection of reports in PY2022 c.
 Part-time personnel

 Part-time staff members account for an extremely low; around 3% to the total headcount at large audit firms.